Grace resists taking naps these days. She’s just so over all that baby stuff.

 One day last week, I tried to get Allie to take a nap all afternoon.
 She was so tired that her eyelids drooped every time I held her close.
 She was exhausted.

-Finally, around 3:15, I enlisted Grace, who wasn't acting tired at all, to help me out by laying down next to Allie in my bed.
+Finally, around 3:15, I enlisted Grace, who wasn’t acting tired at all, to help me out by laying down next to Allie in my bed.
 She was happy to oblige me, choosing a couple of books and heading for my bedroom.
-We read her Christmas stories, cuddled under the blankets, and were quiet and still.
+We read her Christmas stories, cuddled under the blankets, and we were all quiet and still.